 An employee may not have more than 432 hours of accrued vacation at any time.
 When an employee reaches the accrued vacation cap, the employee will stop accruing new vacation hours until the employee's vacation hours fall below the cap through the use of vacation time.
 During each pay period, an employee's used vacation hours will be deducted from the available vacation hours before an employee's accrual is added, thereby allowing accrued vacation hours to continue up to the vacation cap within the same pay period as use.
 An employee may transfer annually up to 48 hours of unused vacation time to the employee's Deferred Compensation (457b) account.
 The contribution will be calculated at the regular rate of pay for that employee at the time the transfer request is submitted.
-Atransfer/contribution to the Retirement Health Savings Plan will not increase the Authority's contribution.
 An employee shall make this request through the Authority's Vacation Accrual Transfer Form, or other process as designated by the Authority.
 Transfer requests must be made between October 1 and 14 of each year, with the transfer of funds occurring contemporaneously with the first paycheck in November.

-6.2.4 EMPLOYEE SEPARATIONSEPERATION
+6.2.4 EMPLOYEE SEPARATION

-An employee who resigns, retires, is laid off or discharged, and who has earned vacation time to his/hertheir credit, shall be paid for said earned vacation as of the effective date of the termination.
+An employee who resigns, retires, is laid off or discharged, and who has earned vacation time to their credit, shall be paid for said earned vacation as of the effective date of the termination.

-6.2.5 ADVANCE ACCRUAL ACCURAL
+6.2.5 ADVANCE ACCRUAL